a-khushal/zapier/readme.md

-# Zapier Clone
+# Synq

-A simplified clone of Zapier that allows users to create automated workflows (Zaps) between different applications using triggers and actions.
+A clone of Zapier that allows users to create automated workflows (Zaps) between different applications using triggers and actions.

 ## Project Structure